top of page

 One of the first known public tributes to war casualties was in 431 B.C. in Athens Greece.

-In The U.S. on June 3rd, 1861, the first Civil War grave of a soldier was decorated with flowers in Warrenton, Virginia, paying homage to their service.
+The U.S. had its first celebration on June 3rd, 1861, when the first grave of a Civil War soldier was decorated with flowers in Warrenton, Virginia, paying homage to their service.

-In the late 1860s, various towns and cities in America began holding springtime tributes to the fallen soldiers of the Civil war.
+By the late 1860s, towns and cities all over America began holding tributes to the fallen soldiers of the Civil War.

 On May 5, 1868, General John A. Logan called for a nationwide day of remembrance, Decoration Day, “The 30th of May, 1868, is designated for the purpose of strewing with flowers or otherwise decorating the graves of comrades who died in defense of their country during the late rebellion, and whose bodies now lie in almost every city, village and hamlet churchyard in the land,” he proclaimed.